GuillermoDuarte888/MecaChess-Robotic-Arm/README.md

 </p>

 ## Inverse Kinematics
-Inverse kinematics refers to the process of determining the joint parameters (angles) needed to position the end effector of a robot at a desired location and orientation in space.
-Given a set of position values (Px, Py, Pz) and orientation (Euler angles, specifically pitch in this case), we can derive the values for the joints q1, q2, q3, and q4.
+Inverse kinematics (IK) is a crucial concept in robotics and animation, allowing us to determine the joint configurations needed to achieve a desired position and orientation of an end effector.
+One of the fascinating aspects of IK is that there are often multiple possible solutions to reach the same target position.

+In the case of a robotic arm, the elbow joints can be oriented in two ways: "elbow up" and "elbow down."
+This duality provides flexibility in motion but also adds complexity to the calculations.

+To compute the joint angles (q1, q2, q3, and q4) needed to reach a specified position (px, py, pz) and orientation (represented by Euler angles, focusing primarily on the pitch angle), we can apply various mathematical techniques.
+By inputting the desired position and orientation into the IK algorithms, we can derive the corresponding joint values, enabling precise control of the robotic arm.

+Understanding and implementing inverse kinematics is essential for achieving smooth and efficient movements in robotic systems.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/f6cc374f-69de-45bd-9fd1-19a5f92bc60c" alt="Inverse Kinematics" width="800"/>